hbk91/2021StudyNotes/AI_Prompt_Engineering.md

 ## **Working with Uploaded Documents:**

+- **Document as an Object:** Refers to actions performed on the document itself, such as managing its file attributes, location, or format, without delving into its content.
+- **Document as Knowledge:** Focuses on extracting, interpreting, or utilizing the information within the document for tasks such as analysis, summarization, or translation.

 | **Document as an Object** | **Document as Knowledge**   |
 |----------------------------|-----------------------------|
 | Rename                    | Analyze                     |